Docs and Files

 In that menu you’ll find an option to Download this folder, click that.

-Screenshot of an arrow pointing to the
+Screenshot of the more options menu open with an arrow pointing to the

 NOTE: Depending on the size of the folder, it can take up to a minute or so to gather up the contents of the folder.
 Just hang tight — your download will start automatically as soon as it’s ready.